anthomaxcool/time_library/README.md

 # time_library
-A new way to view any history
+A new way to view history, any history